X

 Mental Health Parity and Addiction Equity Act Explained

-The Mental Health Parity and Addiction Equity Act (MHPAEA) is a federal law amended in 2008 by the Patient Protection and Affordable Care Act.
-This law ensures people with mental health and substance abuse disorders are offered benefits comparable to their general medical/surgical health coverage.
+The Mental Health Parity and Addiction Equity Act (MHPAEA) is a 2008 federal law that amended the Mental Health Parity Act of 1996 (MHPA).
+This law ensures people with mental health and substance use disorders are offered benefits comparable to those for medical/surgical health coverage.
 Policies and laws surrounding the MHPAEA were first introduced in 1961 under President Kennedy.
 At its core, the MHPAEA’s parity rules are a nondiscrimination measure.

-This law underscores the notion that those suffering from mental health and substance abuse disorders are just as worthy of protection as those with medical, physical or surgical needs.
-Like so many broad, complex bodies of law, however, the MHPAEA is not always implemented properly in the self-funded industry or America’s healthcare system as a whole.
+This law underscores the notion that those suffering from mental health and substance use disorders are just as worthy of protection as those with medical, physical or surgical needs.
+Like so many broad, complex bodies of law, however, the MHPAEA is not always implemented well in the self-funded industry or America’s healthcare system.
 Open, clear communication, consulting with professionals, and standardization of tools and materials can often help with establishing and adhering to proper compliance procedures.

 MHPAEA Protections

 Protections under the MHPAEA include financial requirements and treatment limitations.
-The MHPAEA is best-known for its parity requirement, which requires that benefits related to mental health or substance abuse disorder treatment cannot have more restrictions or limitations than the restrictions placed on general medical and surgical benefits.
-Examples of treatment limitations that are easily quantifiable, and therefore easily comparable between mental health/substance abuse disorder benefits and medical/surgical benefits include copayments, deductibles, and coinsurance.
-It is very simple to gauge whether a given mental health benefit is subject to a higher coinsurance than a given medical service, for instance.
+The MHPAEA is best-known for its parity requirement, which requires that benefits related to mental health or substance use disorder treatment cannot have more stringent restrictions or limitations than those placed on comparable medical and surgical benefits.
+Examples of treatment limitations that are easily quantifiable, and therefore easily comparable between mental health/substance use disorder benefits and medical/surgical benefits include copayments, deductibles, coinsurance, and visit limitations.
+These are called quantitative treatment limitations (QTL).

-Under MHPAEA, you are also protected against nonquantitative treatment limitations (NQTL), such as precertification requirements or uneven network provider participation.
+Under MHPAEA, individuals are also protected against more stringent non-quantitative treatment limitations (NQTL).
+These too cannot be applied more strictly to mental health and substance use disorder services when compared to medical and surgical services.
+Examples include precertification requirements, medical necessity requirements, inadequate network design, and provider credentialing.
 To ensure compliance with this NQTL parity requirement, the Consolidated Appropriations Act imposes an additional MHPAEA requirement that health plans subject to the law perform comparative analyses to demonstrate parity.

 MHPAEA Regulations

-MHPAEA regulations mandate that the health plan’s identification of whether a given benefit is related to medical/surgical or mental health/substance abuse disorders must be in accordance with general standards of current medical practice.
+MHPAEA regulations mandate that a health plan’s identification of whether a given benefit is related to medical/surgical or mental health/substance use disorders must be in accordance with general standards of current medical practice.
 Regulations also outline the MHPAEA’s disclosure provisions requiring that the appropriate criteria for medical necessity determinations are made available in certain situations.

 MHPAEA Exceptions